Student Nonviolent Coordinating Committee: 1965: Differences over "structure" and direction

 Notwithstanding passage of the Civil Rights Act of 1964 barring discrimination in public accommodations, employment and private education, and the equally broad Voting Rights Act of 1965, faith in the Johnson Administration and its liberal allies was ebbing, and a gulf had opened between SNCC and other civil rights organizations.
 In Atlantic City Fannie Lou Hamer confessed she "lost hope in American society."

 Questions of strategic direction were also questions of "structure".
-What Stokely Carmichael described as "not an organization but a lot of people all doing what they think needs to be done," was for Hayden the very realization of her mentor's vision.
+What Stokely Carmichael described as "not an organization but a lot of people all doing what they think needs to be done", was for Hayden the very realization of her mentor's vision.
 Such was "the participatory, town-hall, consensus-forming nature" of the operation Ella Baker had helped set in motion that Hayden could feel herself to be "at the center of the organization" without having, "in any public way", to be "a leader".

 Yet when Elaine DeLott Baker joined Hayden in Mississippi in May 1964 she found "a hierarchy in place".
 Based "on considerations of race, the amount of time spent in the struggle, dangers suffered, and finally, of gender," this was not a hierarchy office, but "an unspoken understanding of who should speak up at meetings, who should propose ideas in public places, and who should remain silent."
 Black men were at the top, "then black women, followed by white men, and at the bottom, white women."
 Field staff, among them "women, black and white," still retained "an enormous amount of operational freedom, they were indeed the ones that were keeping things moving."
 But from those leading the debate on new directions for the movement DeLott Baker saw "little recognition of that reality," and the ground was shifting.The violence and emotional stresses of four years had eroded the focus and spirits of many veteran field staffers who appeared to central office staff as increasingly unpredictable and unreliable.
 Communication between core staff and field staff was poor and getting worse.
 To field staff, the Atlanta office was out of touch and becoming more and more irrelevant.
 Meanwhile, there were no central strategies.
-Resources were dwindling and tensions over the allocation of resources were mounting As an opportunity to take stock, to critique and reevaluate the movement, a retreat in Waveland, Mississippi, was organized for November 1964.
+Resources were dwindling and tensions over the allocation of resources were mountingAs an opportunity to take stock, to critique and reevaluate the movement, a retreat in Waveland, Mississippi, was organized for November 1964.
 Like Ella Baker, in criticizing King's "messianic" leadership of the SCLC, Executive Secretary James Forman saw himself as championing popularly accountable, grassroots organization.
 Believing it "would detract from, rather than intensify" the focus on ordinary people's involvement in the movement, he had not appreciated King's appearance in Albany in December 1961.
 When on March 9, 1965, King, seemingly on his own authority, was able to turn the second Selma to Montgomery march back at the Edmund Pettus Bridge where two days before ("Bloody Sunday") the first had been brutally charged and batoned, Forman was appalled.
 Yet within SNCC itself Forman increasingly was concerned by the lack of "internal cohesion".